JayHygge/crazy-keyboard-games-v2/README.md

 - 📝 **About & Contact**: Info and contact at the bottom of the homepage
 - ⚡ **Performance Optimized**: SSG, lazy loading, and image optimization
 - 🔒 **Privacy & Cookies**: Compliant privacy policy and cookie notice
+- 🗂️ **All Games Page**: Search, filter, favorite, and play all games in one place
+- ♿ **Accessibility**: Improved keyboard navigation and ARIA labels

 ## Homepage Layout